justinmahar/SublimeCSAutocompletePlus/README.md

 ### Autocomplete

-Autocomplete can be triggered in coffee files by typing the dot `.` operator or the `@` symbol (which is shorthand for `this`).
-You can also press `ctrl+space` to trigger autocompletions manually.
+Autocomplete can be triggered in coffee files by typing the dot `.` operator or the `@` symbol (which is shorthand for `this`) and then by pressing `ctrl+space`.
 The plugin will then try to figure out what you're doing and propose a list of suggestions.

+It is also possible to configure Sublime Text to trigger autocomplete automatically, without having to press `ctrl+space`.
+This is not part of the plugin as there may be other triggers from other plugins that might be overwritten, but it's easy to add!
+See [Customizing Autocomplete Trigger](#customizing-autocomplete-trigger) for how to do this.

-Example usage: Inside a class, you type `this.`.
+Example usage: Inside a class, you type `this.` and press `ctrl+space`.
 A list of the available methods and properties is presented.

 ### Goto Definition